resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

  * **Step 2**: decode a join-request
  * **Step 3**: if the join-request has the right identifier (that only you and your friends know), make it join the network.

+**Guidelines :**
-A template has been provided, you are supposed to implement functions containing a `//TODO`.
+We provided you with boilerplate code, you are supposed to implement all functions which contain a `//TODO`.
 The package `noedit` is used internally and... not meant to be edited.
 The file `api.js` is a helper which you can read and use.
 You should not edit its content.

 ## Step 1 - Connecting to the Broker
-The MQTT broker is exposed on a public URL, and you have found managed to get an access to it after hacking the email account of the sysadmin.
+The MQTT broker is exposed on a public URL, and you have managed to get an access to it after hacking the email account of the sysadmin.
 All the credentials are in the conf.js file.
-MQTT is a typical async message protocol particularly used for IoT.
+MQTT is a typical messaging protocol particularly used for IoT.
 To subscribe to all topics, you may have to use a **wildcard**...
-We have provided a MQTT client, you might find the useful doc here: [https://github.com/mqttjs/MQTT.js](https://github.com/mqttjs/MQTT.js)
+We have provided a MQTT client, take a look at their official doc here: [https://github.com/mqttjs/MQTT.js](https://github.com/mqttjs/MQTT.js)

+ 1. Connect to the MQTT Broker
+ 2. Subscribe to all topics

 ## Step 2 - Decoding a Join Request

 Now that you are receiving all the messages of all the gateways, you start noticing that there are multiple types of messages and structures.
-Some of them are encrypted, some other are not.
+Some of them are encrypted, some others are not.
 Before they can start sharing data on a Network, the devices follow an activation process called OTAA (Over-The-Air Activation).
 We will look into the process later.
 For now the only thing you need to know is the following: